g-captain-t/Lua-Misc/Ticket Tool Securing System/README.md

 ## Tool ticket securing system

-- A main key script in serverscript that generates a random 24-character string key
+- A main key script in serverscript that generates a random 24-digit key
 - Each tool contains a script with bindable function that returns the key
 - A reader gets the key, asks the tool script for the key, if it’s the same then pass

+This is basically pseudo code.